 Art and Craft

 The sometimes very good acoustic performance of an original instrument cannot be replicated by an exact hand-crafted copy.
 Plucked instruments are highly complex, tensioned sound bodies with a flat soundboard construction as the central element of sound production from the living, inhomogeneous natural material wood.
-Compared to those of the replica (even if the wood species is the same), the wood(s) of the original have different physical and acoustic properties in terms of vibration behavior, sound transmission, tone, resilience, and weight.
+Compared to those of the replica (even if the wood species is the same), the wood(s) of the original have different physical and acoustic properties in terms of vibration behavior, sound transmission, tone, resilience, mass and weight.
 For these reasons, a replica of a good original instrument without the exact same acoustic characteristics does not achieve any extra value.
 To ensure that each instrument can develop its optimal sound, I focus my work on coordinating these individual material properties.

 My models are an attempt to come as close as possible to the original; at the same time, they are interpretations, for which I access historical and scientific sources (plans, specialist literature, measurements, dendrochronology, photos, X-rays and computer tomography of originals, as well as historical illustrations).
 During production, I adhere to the respective tradition of construction.